MDylan/JW-public-ministry-organizer-app/README.md

 ## Basic features

 - You can create multiple groups / places where your congregation will make public ministry
+- Multiple congregation can use it (they can create separate groups)
 - Custom service day and time for each groups
 - Easy to use for publishers
 - Four right privilige in all group